amethyst/amethyst/book/src/pong-tutorial/pong-tutorial-04.md

     let mut local_transform = Transform::default();
     local_transform.set_translation_xyz(ARENA_WIDTH / 2.0, ARENA_HEIGHT / 2.0, 0.0);

-    // Assign the sprite for the ball let sprite_render = SpriteRender {
+    // Assign the sprite for the ball.
+The ball is the second sprite in the sheet. let sprite_render = SpriteRender::new(sprite_sheet_handle, 1);
-        sprite_sheet: sprite_sheet_handle,
-        sprite_number: 1, // ball is the second sprite on the sprite sheet };

     world
         .create_entity()